 - Now go to “Open File” option and select the firmware file.

 - Select the ROM file and confirm the choice.
 Mobile Odin will start installing the firmware to your device.

 - When it is complete, your Galaxy S4 will reboot automatically and on booting up, it will have the newly installed firmware.

 Finally, here ends our detailed tutorial on installing the latest firmware on the Samsung Galaxy S4.
 I just hope it helps our visitors.
 If you have any question related to this topic, do not forget to drop a comment below.

-Sometimes, it happens that your device might not boot properly after installing a new firmware and it is stuck at the “Samsung Galaxy S4 GT-I9500″ logo.
-To get out of this situation, pull out the battery and place it back after about a minute and try the steps given under Method 1 in this tutorial.
-You can also try reinstalling the firmware.
+Sometimes, it happens that your device might not boot properly after installing new firmware and it is stuck at the “Samsung Galaxy S4 GT-I9500” logo.
+To fix the boot loop issue on your Galaxy S4, pull out the battery and place it back after about a minute and try the steps given under Method 1 in the tutorial.